CSI-4CAST: A Hybrid Deep Learning Model for CSI Prediction with Comprehensive Robustness and Generalization Testing: Performance Evaluation

 For TDD, \Model{} achieves the strongest overall performance, dominating all three evaluation tracks and both performance metrics while maintaining significantly lower computational complexity.
 Only LLM4CP provides competitive performance on \Generalization{} w.r.t.
 NMSE-rank, whereas all other baselines fall consistently behind across every track and both metrics.
 In terms of efficiency, \Model{} is particularly advantageous: its FLOPs are comparable to CNN and only about $1/5$ of LLM4CP; its parameter count is reduced to roughly $1/7$ of LLM4CP; and its inference time is similar to RNN, requiring only about $1/2$ as long as LLM4CP.
+Comparisons with model-based baselines further highlight the strengths of \Model{}.
+Despite their conceptual simplicity, AR, Wiener, and PAD exhibit substantial performance gaps relative to \Model{}.
+Moreover, these methods introduce non-negligible computational overhead.
+For instance, although Wiener has relatively low FLOPs, it requires a large memory footprint (154\% of \Model{}).
+PAD is even more computationally demanding, with over 7$\times$ higher inference latency and more than 14$\times$ the memory footprint of \Model{}.
+Considering both performance and efficiency, the strong overall performance of \Model{} justifies its computational cost.
 Detailed efficiency statistics are provided in Appendix~\ref{sec:appendix-computational-overhead}.